Understanding the ENUM Data Type in MySQL: Complete Guide with Examples

 );

-In this case, the “size” column can store only one of the five values “XS”, “S”, “M”, “L”, or “XL”.
-If you try to insert a value not in the list (e.g., ‘XXL’), a Data truncated error occurs.
-This prevents storing values outside the list and helps maintain data consistency.
+Here, the size column accepts only “XS”, “S”, “M”, “L”, or “XL”.
+Attempting to insert a value not in the list (e.g., ‘XXL’) results in a Data truncated error.
+This prevents invalid data and maintains consistency.

 CREATE TABLE users (